sstark/droguedrums/www/index.md

 Usage: `fx: [randv: <randomness>]`

 Random velocity.
-Will make the velocity values of the events vary randomly by
-<randomness> steps up or down.
-The velocity range is limited by midi and goes
-from 0 to 127.
+Will make the velocity values of the events vary randomly by _randomness_ steps up or down.
+The velocity range is limited by midi and goes from 0 to 127.
 Will be applied _after_ rampv.

 #### rampv

 Usage: `fx: [rampv: <start>-<end>]`

 Ramp velocity.
-Will make the velocity go from <start> to <end> over the whole part.
+Will make the velocity go from _start_ to _end_ over the whole part.
+Useful for cresecndo or diminuendo, but also for limiting velocity.

 ### Genlanes